by-jp/www.byjp.me/content/notes/twitter/1049926763906785280/index.md

 - from-twitter
 inReplyTo: /notes/twitter/1049926693744455681
 ---
-"Ey, I seen dem gains\!", he says, as he moves to pulling fingers, cracking my knuckles as he goes, "Workin' at that computer'n everyfing.
-You're stronger than you look bruv\!"
+"Ey, I seen dem gains!", he says, as he moves to pulling fingers, cracking my knuckles as he goes, "Workin' at that computer'n everyfing.
+You're stronger than you look bruv!"
 3/5